mmiscool/BREP/docs/assembly-constraints/fixed-constraint.md

 Fixed constraints lock an assembly component in place so other constraints treat it as immovable.
 They usually provide the reference frame that every other constraint solves against.

 ## Inputs
-- `constraintID` – solver-assigned identifier that appears in the constraint list.
+- `id` – solver-assigned identifier that appears in the constraint list.
 - `component` – single component selection.
 No other entity types are accepted.

 ## Behaviour